 Despite the bad reputation that prenuptial agreement forms receive, they are meant to help protect both parties in the likelihood that a separation or divorce happens.
 So, they can be used by any couple who plans to get married.
 However, a premarital agreement is particularly helpful if you:

-Because a prenuptial agreement is a legally binding contract, it needs to have certain information in it.
+Because a prenuptial agreement may be a legally binding contract, it needs to have certain information in it.
 It must also include all of the elements that make up a legal contract.
 The parties to the contract must be of legal age.
 They must be of sound mind.
 They may not be entering into the contract because they’re under duress.

-If you are creating your own prenuptial agreement, you should look at free prenuptial agreement samples online to get an idea of what it should look like.
+If you are creating your own prenuptial agreement, you should look at prenuptial agreement samples online to get an idea of what it should look like.
 You’ll need certain information to complete a prenuptial agreement:

 Because a prenuptial agreement is often used to specify which property will be given to which party if a divorce or separation occurs, it’s important that you really understand the difference between separate property and shared property.